dabiddo/kizunamx/README.md

 ## ✍️ Content Creation

-Blog posts are written in Markdown or MDX format and stored in the `src/content/blog/` directory.
+Blog posts are written in Markdown format and stored in the `src/content/blog/` directory.
 Each post includes frontmatter with metadata such as title, publication date, and tags.

 ## 🌐 Visit the Site